 Millennial generation students are interested in an integrated, simultaneously analytical, computational, interactive, as well as practical, real-world-focused, customized education.
 They expect a large number of choices, because they understand the power of simulation.
 They are very visually focused, because this is the video gaming generation.
 They want personalized, customized products, processes and service, and their education process is not an exception.
 They look for technical details, and want to see it all; immediately, and virtually...They look for good quality and low cost and ease of use, and interactivity, because there is NO time to read traditional manuals and static textbooks...
-They like to continuously explore, browse the web, watch interactive, rather than linear videos, explore multimedia-based publications, versus static textbooks, and always experiment, rather than follow the traditional path.
+They like to continuously explore, experiment, rather than follow the traditional path.
 They also have less need and desire to conform.
 They expect instant gratification.
 They are often impatient, and therefore want it immediately...